-Register Now: Webinar on Support for Youth Returning From Incarceration
+Support for Youth Returning From Incarceration

 What Child Welfare Leaders Need to Know About Medicaid

-A policy change that went into effect on January 1, 2025, required states to provide certain Medicaid and Children’s Health Insurance Program services — including screenings, assessments and case management — to youth returning home from incarceration.
+The Consolidated Appropriations Act went into effect on January 1, 2025.
+Section 5121 requires states to provide certain Medicaid and Children’s Health Insurance Program (CHIP) services — including screenings, assessments and case management — to youth returning home from incarceration.
+The session discussed how professionals can now use Medicaid for youth health and well-being and features experts from the Center for Health Care Strategies, which is a grantee of the Annie E. Casey Foundation.

-- How to strengthen collaboration among child welfare, Medicaid and juvenile justice agencies to help returning youth get the health services they need.
+- how to strengthen collaboration among child welfare, Medicaid and juvenile justice agencies to help returning youth get the health services they need.

-More Resources on Leveraging Medicaid
+More Resources on Leveraging New Medicaid Guidelines

 - A fact sheet, “Collaborating to Support Youth Returning from Incarceration,” highlights how federal Medicaid and CHIP policy changes affect youth returning from incarceration.
 It outlines key actions that child welfare leaders can take to address this population’s health needs and can be a resource for anyone who plans or provides reentry services for youth.